Help people with their mental health and emotional wellbeing.

 Counselling individuals, families and groups, mental health, aged services, child protection, disability services and a range of human services.

-The Bachelor of Counselling has been accredited by the Australian Counselling Association (ACA), Psychotherapy and Counselling Federation of Australia (PACFA) and Australian Community Workers Association.
+The Bachelor of Counselling has been accredited by the Australian Counselling Association (ACA), Psychotherapy and Counselling Federation of Australia (PACFA).
 Following successful completion of the degree you can apply for membership to ACA and or PACFA.